Protect Your Heart: Get Free Tests & Prevention

 - High cholesterol .
 With a small sample of your blood, your doctor can check your good cholesterol called HDL and your bad cholesterol, called LDL.

 - Obesity.
-Being overweight increases your chance for having high blood pressure and diabetes -- and both of those raise your risk for heart disease.
+Being overweight increases your chance of having high blood pressure and diabetes -- and both of these raise your risk for heart disease.
 After your doctor checks your weight, he or she can direct you to free preventive services.

 Free Preventive Care Services for Your Heart